-Visit nyc.gov/flu for the latest information about H1N1 and Seasonal flu.
+Visit nyc.gov/flu for the latest information about Seasonal flu.

 Fill out a Request for Immunization Records form and return it to the Wellness Center.
 Please include your contact information in case we have any questions about your request.
 Please note that we keep immunization records on file 7 years from the date of admission.